 DiPrac instructors will provide at least two hours of group supervision per week as part of the scheduled DiPrac.
 In addition, the instructor will have an individual supervision session with each student at least once per month.
 Students may also be assigned to a supervisor outside the DiPrac instructor, as described above.
 We expect that each student will meet with their supervisor (either individually or in a small group) for at least one hour each week that clients are seen.
 All psychotherapy supervision, by DiPrac instructors or outside supervisors, will be based on direct observation.
 Direct observation includes in-person observation (e.g., in room or one-way mirror observation of client contact; co-leading a group), live video streaming, or video recording.
 Audio recording alone is not sufficient to meet the requirements of direct observation.
 Within the DiPracs, students can expect full sessions to be watched by supervisors at least once per month, though in practice, sessions are typically watched in full weekly or biweekly.
 With outside supervisors, prior to weekly meetings with students, supervisors are expected to watch at least portions of sessions and on occasion full sessions, especially early on in the student's development.
-During the supervision meeting supervisors and students oftentimes review together portions of session.
+During the supervision meeting, supervisors and students often review together portions of the session.
 Externship placements have their own requirements for direct observation, with the minimum being one instance of direct observation every 6-month evaluation period.
 Supervisors also need to review and sign all case notes and reports (e.g., intake and discharge).

 Each supervisor will provide feedback on a supervisee at least once per semester.
-These supervisor evaluations are part of the written documents considered in the annual activities review of students (see Mid Year and Year End Clinical Evaluation forms here: https://dornsife.usc.edu/psyc/clinical-documents-forms/), and are completed via Time2Track.
+These supervisor evaluations are part of the written documents considered in the annual activities review of students (see Mid-Year and Year End Clinical Evaluation forms here: https://dornsife.usc.edu/psyc/clinical-documents-forms/), and are completed via Time2Track.

 In addition, students have the opportunity to provide anonymous feedback for their supervisors at the end of the Fall and Spring semesters.
-A summary of student feedback will be provided to supervisors once at least 3 students have provided feedback on a particular supervisor.
-It is important to note that a supervisor may not have 3 evaluations completed even though they have supervised 3 (or more) supervisees.
+There will be mechanisms in place to share this feedback with supervisors in a way that protects students' anonymity (e.g., summary of student feedback once at least 3 students have provided feedback on a particular supervisor).
 As these evaluations are anonymous, there is no way to follow up with individual students to request evaluations that have not been submitted.
 As such, if there has been a significant problem encountered working with a particular supervisor, the best way to ensure it is addressed with the supervisor quickly is to meet with the PSC Director or another faculty member to discuss these concerns.
 This ensures faculty are aware an issue needs to be addressed in a timely manner.
 For all other issues, as noted above, feedback will be given to supervisors after 3 anonymous evaluations have been received.
 Supervisors as a group may also receive global feedback to highlight supervision components that have been helpful or unhelpful per student report (e.g., all students endorse video review to be an important component of effective supervision).